-Another 127 words (9 lines of text) covering the years 1595, 1683, 1667 and 1683 are included under the topic Early Thurgood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Thurgood research.
+Another 64 words (5 lines of text) covering the years 1595, 1683, 1667, 1683, 1700, 1792, 1715, 1669, 1647 and 1660 are included under the topic Early Thurgood History in all our PDF Extended History products and printed products wherever possible.

 Thurgood Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Thurgood include Thoroughgood, Throwgrood, Thorowgood, Thorogood, Toogood and many more.

 Early Notables of the Thurgood family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Thurgood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Thurgood Notables in all our PDF Extended History products and printed products wherever possible.